You can use alternative forms to create filters for the records of forms, custom tables or page types.

 - Date & time filter

-Example - Creating a custom contact us form filter
+Example - Contact us form filter

 In the default installation, the Contact Us form already has a pre-defined filter alternative form.
 You can just inspect its setting instead of going through the example.